Tiyenti/unobtainibot/README.md

 `exec [code ... ]`: Takes the provided Python code, and `exec`s it. (userlevel: 4)
 `[code ... ]`: The Python code to be executed.

+## Custom commands
+Custom commands can be added per-server using the `addcom` command.
+These commands can have different types, and the structure of the command object in the JSON is different depending on this type, but every type will always have a `type`, `name`, and `content` key.

+- `type`: The type of the command.
+- `name`: The name of the command.
+- `content`: This is the most complex one as its value depends on what the type of the command is.
+    - For `simple` type commands, it is a string contaning the message the command will print when used.
+    - For `quotesys` type commands, it is a string array containing the quotes this command will return.
+    - For `addquote` and `delquote` type commands, it is a string with the name of the quote system the command will modify.
+- `userlevel`: The minimum userlevel required to use the command. `simple` type only.
+- `replyinpm`: If `1`, replies to the user in a PM.
+If `0`, it replies to the user in the same channel the command was used from. `simple` type only.